 The assessment depends on understanding the misstatement pathway.
 For each assertion at risk, ask: what would a misstatement look like in this balance?
 Then ask: would this control catch it before the misstatement reaches the financial statements (preventive), or would it identify it after the fact (detective)?
 Preventive controls are stronger evidence because they stop the misstatement from occurring.
 Detective controls find it after it’s happened, which means there’s a window where the misstatement exists undetected.

 Your documentation needs to state which assertion the control addresses and whether the design is effective for that assertion.
-A common gap in files is that the control description exists, the walkthrough exists, but there’s no recorded conclusion on design effectiveness.
-The reviewer sees what the control is and that it’s implemented, but not whether the engagement team assessed it as effective, partially effective, or ineffective for the relevant assertion.
+A common gap in files is that the control description exists, the walkthrough exists, but there is no recorded conclusion on design effectiveness.
+The reviewer sees what the control is and that it is implemented, but not whether the engagement team assessed it as effective or ineffective for the relevant assertion.
+Reviewers open the file, look for the IPE column, and if it is blank, the review notes write themselves.

 Record the assessment per control per assertion.
 If one control addresses multiple assertions, assess it against each one.
 If the design is not effective (or only partially effective) for a particular assertion, state what compensating controls exist or what additional substantive procedures you’ve planned in response.
 ISA 330.7 requires you to design further audit procedures that respond to the assessed risks, and your controls assessment feeds directly into that design.